The Blackshale Suspension Bridge Hike (via Black Prince) in Kananaskis

-The Blackshale Suspension Bridge is nestled in the heart of Kananaskis country, and is a short, free AND fun outing that is a little different compared to most other hikes in the region.
+The Blackshale Suspension Bridge is nestled in the heart of Kananaskis country, and is a short, free and fun outing that offers something a little different compared to most other hikes in the area.

 Keep reading this blog post for all the information you’ll need to hike to the Blackshale suspension bridge in Kananaskis, including key details of the hike, information on where to park, and explaining the different hike options to get to the suspension bridge (long or short).